- According to IEC and GB

 Another reason why braided shielding is widely accepted is that the material used in its production, copper, has a high conductivity instead of aluminum, which makes it perfect for manufacturing foil shielded cables.
 Although this shielded cable price is costly, it is worth it as it provides excellent value for your money

-Unlike foil shielding, braid shielding does not provide total coverage of the conductor, and there are small gaps in the shield.
+Unlike foil thin sheets, braid shielding does not provide total coverage of the conductor, and there are small gaps in the shield.

 Why Use Shielded Cables?